Ayushanthwadia/Git-Practice/README.md

 # Git-Practice
-My first experience on GitHub
+My first experience on GitHub.
+Created by Ayush.